 In Key Stage 1, pupils are encouraged develop their physical ability by learning to master fundamental movement skills such as balance, agility, coordination, running, turning, jumping throwing and catching.
 This is achieved by providing pupils with the opportunity to work both individually and in small groups, utilising a mixture of simple cooperative, competitive and non-competitive activities.

-Pupils continue to develop and refine their fundamental movement skills and are encouraged to perform these skills in isolation and where appropriate in conjunction with each other to provide a sequence of movements that is pleasing to the eye.
+In Key Stage 2, pupils continue to develop and refine their fundamental movement skills and are encouraged to perform these skills in isolation and where appropriate in conjunction with each other to provide a sequence of movements that is pleasing to the eye.
 Pupils will also take part in more games based activities, (for example, basketball, hockey, football, tennis & rounders), as well as dance and gymnastics to further their learning.
 Pupils will learn to compare and evaluate their own learning and performance in PE.
-In addition to this pupils will be provided with leadership opportunities so they can teach simple activities to KS1 pupils.

 Pupils in Year 4 are provided with swimming lessons to ensure that they are taught vital life skills.
 These lessons focus on children becoming confident swimmers with an understanding of water safety.

 Children are invited to attend a range of competitive sporting events within the local area.
 This is an inclusive approach where we aim to give each child the opportunity to develop teamwork and communication skills within a competitive environment.

 Each year, we deliver leadership training to Year 5 pupils.
 The aim is for these pupils to become Sports Leaders for the school and develop into positive role models for younger pupils.
 Sports Leaders at The Sherwood assist with lunchtime clubs, our annual Sports Day and other sporting activities where needed.